 (4) A relevant cost of a gas consumer is not claimable if the cost was incurred in relation to gas that was, or is to be, delivered on or after 1 January 2029.

-38. Adjustment of the compensable and claimable proportion of a relevant cost — fixed costs
+38. Adjustment of compensable and claimable proportion of relevant cost: fixed costs

 (1) For the purposes of regulation 36(1)(a), the amount of the compensable and claimable proportion of the relevant cost is —